Online and Hybrid Course Proctoring

 Proctoring Options for Online Students in Online and Hybrid Courses

 Faculty and instructors are responsible for determining assessment methods and proctoring options for their courses.
-The options below are for online students who are enrolled in for-credit, online or hybrid courses and the courses are registered with the Testing Center.
-When submitting an exam request in RegisterBlast, faculty and instructors may select one or more of the following options.
+The options below are for distance students (not living in the City of Ames) who are enrolled in for-credit, online or hybrid courses and the courses are registered with the Testing Center.
+When submitting an exam request in RegisterBlast, faculty and instructors may select one or more of the following options:

 • Assessments are taken at a Testing Center location on the Iowa State University campus.

-• This is not recommended for online students living outside of the City of Ames.
+• This is not recommended for distance students (living outside of the City of Ames).

-• Testing Center option can only be used with computer-based assessments through Canvas.
+• This option can only be used with computer-based assessments through Canvas.

 • The Testing Center does not proctor written exams.
-Faculty and instructors are responsible for arranging a time and location to proctor Ames-based students if using written exams.
+Faculty and instructors are responsible for arranging a time and location to proctor written exams for Ames-based students.

-• This software allows online students not living in the City of Ames to take the exam anywhere an internet connection is available.
+• This software allows distance (living outside of the City of Ames) students in for credit, online or hybrid courses to take an exam anywhere an internet connection is available and when technology specifications are met.

-• Automated proctoring is the primary type of virtual proctoring used.
-SmarterProctoring staff will review any potential misconduct from the exam session and forward information for further review.
+• Automated proctoring with review is the primary type of virtual proctoring used.
+SmarterProctoring staff will review any potential misconduct from the exam session and report information for further review by the instructor.
+It is the responsibility of the instructor to review these reports and make determinations about potential misconduct when using virtual proctoring.

-• Students have the option to opt-out of using virtual proctoring.
+• Students have the option to opt-out of using virtual proctoring to use an in-person, off-campus proctor or other options as determined and facilitated by the instructor.

 • Additional restrictions and requirements can be found in our Virtual Proctoring Guidance document.

-• This proctoring type is not recommended for written exams.
+• This proctoring type cannot be used for written exams or face-to-face courses.

 • Assessments are arranged and facilitated by the faculty, instructor, or designee of the course.